Grokzen/pykwalify/README.md

-# Documentation

-All documentation can be found at http://pykwalify.readthedocs.io/en/master/

-This readme contains a reduced version of the full documentation.

 # PyYaml and ruamel.yaml

 `ruamel.yaml` is now the default one and will be used over `PyYaml` if both is installed.
 This was decided becuase `ruamel.yaml` is more up to date and have more support then `PyYaml`